Stock market today: Tokyo wins, most global markets closed - ExBulletin

 On Friday, the S&P 500 gained 0.8%, earning a second consecutive month of victories.
 The Dow Jones Industrial Average climbed 0.8% and the Nasdaq composite gained 0.7% to 12,226.58.

-Exxon Mobil was among the market’s biggest pushers after rising 1.3%.
+Exxon Mobil achieved some of the heaviest lift in the market after rising 1.3%.
 It posted higher profits and revenue for the last quarter than expected.

 Most businesses this season have so far exceeded expectations, though modest given predictions that the economy could tip into recession as it slows under the weight of higher interest rates. high to control inflation.